yiqun12/flexsim/README.md

 ```

-###### since we have 100k ways of equal-sum sequences.
-We need to eleminate the sequences as much as possible in our sequence set.
+###### We have 100 thousands ways of equal-sum sequences. it is way smaller than 35!.
+BUt We need to eleminate the sequences as much as possible in our sequence set.
-###### next step: add objectives/constrains to eliminate the wrong sequences.
+###### next step: add objectives/constrains to eliminate the sequences.
 ###### constrain1: some surgery can only operate in operating room 1. these surgeries must be in the same subarray of the sequences set.
 Eleminate sequences that do not containes all the operating room1 surgery in sequences subarray.
 ###### objective1: better assigned the surgeon at a suitable time interval.
 ###### more ....